With Thanks To Our LEAD Indian Valley Sponsors:

 Designed for business and nonprofit executives or emerging leaders, the LEAD IV curriculum has a specific emphasis on developing self-awareness and identifying the skills needed to successfully lead teams.

-The Chamber is committed to preparing future leaders who can effectively manage the growing diversity in our local communities and workplaces.
-We respectfully invite you to identify persons in your organization who would be candidates for this program.
+The Indian Valley Chamber of Commerce is committed to preparing future leaders who can effectively manage the increasing complexity of the workforce for our local communities and organizations.

 How do I Apply?